Dr. Mike Clumpner

 Mike has provided expert commentary after multiple active shooter and terrorist events for ABC News, CBS News, CNN, Fox News, and NBC News.
 Mike has been interviewed by numerous major media outlets, including USA Today, the Los Angeles Times, the Washington Post, the New York Times, and the British Broadcasting Corporation.
 Mike has also provided expert advice for multiple local, state, and federal law enforcement agencies during the investigation and prosecution of potential active shooter perpetrators.

 Mike has received more than 60 commendations and awards, including named the International Flight Paramedic of the Year by Bell Helicopters and the City of Charlotte Firefighter of the Year.
-Mike has received individual commendations from two state governors, one in 2009 and one in 2016.
+Mike has received individual commendations from three state governors, (2009, 2011, and 2016).
 Mike was also named the 2019 Northcentral University Alumni of the Year.
 Mike was selected from more than 12,000 master's and doctorate graduates of the university.
 This annual award is given to the alumni who made the most significant contribution to society since graduation.
 Mike was selected for his research and work in active shooter prevention and response that he has continued since graduating in 2015.
 Mike gave one of the commencement speeches at the 2019 commencement ceremony in Phoenix, Arizona.